thestippe/thestippe.github.io/_drafts/statistics/reals.md

 categories: /statistics/
 tags: /reals/
 subcategory: "Simple models"
-date: "2024-01-16"
+date: "2023-12-31"
 section: 3
 # image: "/docs/assets/images/perception/eye.jpg"
 description: "Handling real-valued data"
 ---

-In the previous post we worked with discrete data (either binary or count data).
+In the previous posts we worked with discrete data (either binary or count data).

 Before moving to more advanced topic, we will briefly show that